Blockstream/green_android/README.md

 You need to have the following Android developer tools installed:

-- "Android SDK Platform-tools" version 25.0.5 recommended
+- "Android SDK Platform-tools" version 28.0.0 recommended
-- "Android SDK Tools" version 27.0.3 recommended
+- "Android SDK Tools" version 26.1.1
-- "Android SDK Build-tools" version 25.0.3 recommended
+- "Android SDK Build-tools" version 27.0.3
-- "Android Support Library" version 25.3.1 recommended
+- "Android Support Library" version 27.1.1

 The above tools can be installed from the Android SDK manager.